 Skerries Coast Guard – a voluntary rescue unit of the Irish Coast Guard.

-Remember - if you spot someone in difficulty, dial 999 or 112 and ask for the COAST GUARD.
-Your call may save their life.
+Remember - if you spot someone in difficulty on the coast, dial 999 or 112 and ask for the COAST GUARD.
+Your call could save their life.